IgniteUI/help-topics/topics/02_Controls/igCombo/01_igCombo_Getting_Started.md

 	**c.
 Configure the text and value fields.**

 	Set the `textKey` and `valueKey` options of the `igCombo`.
 In this simple example, the `textKey` and `valueKey` are both set to the same object value of ‘Name’.
 However, the `textKey` and `valueKey` could be set as two different fields.
-For instance, the `valueKey` could point to an ID field for each color object.The `textKey` determines which field is used to display the text which represents the bound items in the dropdown list.
+The `valueKey` has to be unique value in order to select items properly.
+For instance, the `valueKey` could point to an ID field for each color object.
+The `textKey` determines which field is used to display the text which represents the bound items in the dropdown list.

 	>**Note:** The “key” properties designate which properties on the data source of the combo are used as the selected value and selected text of the combo.